Budgeting

 Setting one up step by step

-Step 4 — budget the remainder.
+The fourth step is budgeting the remainder.
 Whatever lands in checking after the transfer is the working budget.
 Build the rest of your spending plan — fixed bills, variable spending, discretionary categories — around that number.
-The transfer does not appear as a "savings line" in the budget because it has already happened.
+The transfer doesn't appear as a "savings line" in the budget because it has already happened.

 A simple worked example